 This is where we have harnessed machines and artificial intelligence to make our work easier.
 Our in-house AI SEP Predictor tool is trained based on more than 10000 patents (manually confirmed as Core SEP or non-Core SEPs) helps ease the task.

 To illustrate its working, we ran Ofinno’s portfolio (a potential seller) through our SEP prediction tool.
 Here’s what we found.

 Source: GreyB’s Proprietary SEP Prediction Tool

 Ofinno has a good number of patents with a high probability SEP score (>90).
 Ofinno also qualifies as a potential seller as they have already transferred some of its 5G technology to companies like Huawei, Samsung, Comcast, etc.

 Such companies with high SEP probability scores can be a good starting point to find potential SEPs which can be acquired.
 The above approach would enable us to sift through and find a list of 5G patents with a high probability of being SEPs and are currently with potential sellers.

 If you are responsible for the 5G portfolio of your company and are desperately looking for a way to strengthen it, then the acquisition of SEPs is the solution.

-Exploring such patents from potential sellers will not just improve your existing SEP portfolio but also help place you at a better position during negotiations with top SEP holders.
+Exploring such patents from potential sellers will not just improve your existing SEP portfolio but also help place you in a better position during negotiations with top SEP holders.

 How do you get this list of potential sellers to acquire 5G SEPs from?
 This is where GreyB can help.
-Send us a quick email at [email protected] and we can help you get the potential sellers and the top SEPs in their portfolio you should acquire based on your needs.
+Get in touch with us and we can help you get the potential sellers and the top SEPs in their portfolio you should acquire based on your needs.

 Authored by: Aman Kumar, Prior Art Team.